Indigestion

-Some of the symptoms described as indigestion are pain, discomfort or a burning sensation in the chest (heartburn) and upper abdomen.
+Some of the symptoms described as indigestion are pain and a feeling of fullness, discomfort or a burning sensation in the chest and upper abdomen (heartburn).
 Heartburn is caused by regurgitation of the acidic stomach contents up into the oesophagus and possibly the throat, known as gastro-oesophageal reflux by doctors.
-Gastric indigestion, or indigestion of the stomach, is sometimes called dyspepsia by doctors.

 Indigestion may be accompanied by other symptoms such as: